thibaudcolas/thib.me/src/_posts/2020-11-18-detecting-wagtail-in-the-wild.md

 With Wappalyzer in particular, they also offer additional services based on anonymous data reporting from their detection tools.
 Here is their page that aggregates Wagtail usage data: [Websites using Wagtail](https://www.wappalyzer.com/technologies/cms/wagtail/).

+If you’re unsure which of these to use – the Wappalyzer checks are the strictest, so best used if you don’t want to manually confirm the results by inspecting the pages’ HTML.

 ## Real-world data

 With this regex in place, I tried it out on a few lists of websites.
 See [detect-wagtail/docs/analysis](https://github.com/thibaudcolas/detect-wagtail/tree/main/docs/analysis) for the full details.